 Premature newborns and newborns whose mother had diabetes while pregnant are at increased risk of developing respiratory distress syndrome.

-Affected infants have severe difficulty breathing and may appear blue because of a lack of oxygen in the blood.
+Affected newborns have severe difficulty breathing and may appear blue or gray because of a lack of oxygen in the blood.

-The diagnosis is based on presence of breathing trouble, oxygen levels in the blood, and chest x-ray results.
+The diagnosis is based on breathing trouble, oxygen levels in the blood, and chest x-ray results.

 If low oxygen levels in the blood cannot be improved with treatment, the syndrome may cause brain damage or death.